Uuf Kya Jaadoo Mohabbat Hai

 Uuf Kya Jaadoo Mohabbat Hai is a 2004 Indian Hindi-language romantic drama film directed by Manoj J. Bhatia.
 The film stars newcomers Sammir Dattani and Pooja Kanwal.
 The film was the first Hindi film of Dattani and was a box office flop.
 After this film, Kanwal took a hiatus from Hindi films.

 Soundtrack

 Music by Sandesh Shadnilya.
 Singer Kunal Ganjawala got his break with this film.
 A critic from PlanetBollywood.com said that "Overall, UKJMH has its share of good and its share of not so good.
 Nonetheless, UKJMH is a good album to have for all music lovers".
-Indiaglitz said that "Uuf Kya...' music endearing but not memorable".